digitaldrummerj/digitaldrummerj.me/_posts/2017/2017-01-03-ng2-your-first-project.md

 ## Wrapping up

 At this point you have your Angular 2 project created and are ready to start coding.
+The code for this post is available on [Github](https://github.com/digitaldrummerj/angular2-getting-started/tree/1-CreateProject)

-In the next post, we will add bootstrap for our styling.
+In the next post, we will add [Bootstrap](https://getbootstrap.com) for our styling.